qandrew/website_v3/posts/stp.md

 One of the rites of passage in cycling is completing a "century," which is a ride over 100 miles.
 Every year, the Cascade Cycling Club organizes a ride from Seattle to Portland, which, at about 205 miles, would be a double century.

 I first heard of Seattle to Portland when I was an undergraduate in college, before I even got into cycling, when some of my friends from the MIT cycling team completed the ride during their summer internships in Seattle.
-The idea of riding 200 miles in a day sounded insane at first, and I knew it was a ride I wanted to do at some point.
+The idea of riding 200 miles in a day sounded insane at first, but I knew it was a ride I wanted to do at some point.

 ![Start {caption: 5:20am Start of STP at University of Washington}](https://lh3.googleusercontent.com/pw/AP1GczPwZx0OLc4aXkhSHInwybPMZ0VEEII8ez1S2dPAfM9SsqUGKTEsyBowtchoozRbwOpkGmTrrpNEOiaR9um9LnPqaJl7dSXnQKykOXupTMWNMrLuu4WWFt_xLMk9gLcoKrfHQGOAI2vQ6wvg8pjOI2NkPw=w1452-h1936-s-no-gm)

 I did the ride with my friends Wade and Ying-Yu.
-We were considering riding either the [Death Ride](https://deathride.com/) in the California Sierras, or [Seattle to Portland](https://en.wikipedia.org/wiki/Seattle_to_Portland_Bicycle_Classic), as both happen the same weekend.
+For this summer, we were considering riding either the [Death Ride](https://deathride.com/) in the California Sierras, or [Seattle to Portland](https://en.wikipedia.org/wiki/Seattle_to_Portland_Bicycle_Classic), as both happen the same weekend.
 We ended up deciding to do STP this year, and maybe I'll try to ride Death Ride another year.

 ### Training